Chinese state-owned banks seen selling dollars to shore up yuan

 Some traders suspect that state-owned banks occasionally sell dollars on behalf of the central bank to keep the yuan from sliding too quickly, while others believe big banks trade on their own behalf.

-The Chinese bank trader and a Shanghai-based trader at a foreign bank speculated that the People's Bank of China might want to stabilise the yuan around its current level.
+The Chinese bank trader and a Shanghai-based trader at a foreign bank said the central bank might want to stabilise the yuan around the current level.

-Before the market opened on Monday, the central bank fixed the midpoint at 6.769, easier than the previous fix of 6.7558 and its weakest since September 2010.
-Traders said Monday's fixing came in weaker than their models had suggested, and that accelerated the yuan's falls in the morning.
+Before the market open, the central bank fixed the midpoint at 6.769, easier than the previous fix of 6.7558 and its weakest since September 2010.

-"The market consensus is that the yuan would fall to 6.8 per dollar by the end of this year, which is just 200 pips from the current level," said another trader at a Chinese bank.

-She said some investors joined the big state banks and sold their long positions in dollars, as they turned cautious amid the dollar's rapid ascent and wanted to lock in profits.

-"The yuan could possibly be traded to that level (6.8) in a day."

-The dollar, meanwhile, hovered near a nine-month high, buoyed by expectations the U.S. Federal Reserve would raise interest rates in December.
+Traders said the yuan was also reacting in part to a strengthening dollar, which hovered near a nine-month high, buoyed by expectations the U.S. Federal Reserve would raise interest rates in December.

 The global dollar index rose at one point to 98.846, its loftiest since Feb.
 3, and up from 98.695 previously.